There are over 30 major web design companies in Singapore, and hundreds of lesser-known agencies run by freelance web designers.

 Year Established: 1998

-Services: Local SEO, Digital Management, Search Engine Optimization, Pay Per Click Management
+Services: Local SEO, Digital Management, Search Engine Optimisation, Pay Per Click Management

 Top Clients: The Coca-Cola Company, Bank of America, Toyota, MasterCard